 The Group continuously monitors all financial assets subject to ECLs.
 In order to determine whether an instrument is subject to 12 months ECL (12m ECL) or life time ECL (LTECL), the Group assesses whether there has been a significant increase in credit risk or the asset has become credit impaired since initial recognition.
-The Group applies following quantitative and qualitative criteria to assess whether there is significant increase in credit risk or the asset has been credit impaired:
+The Group applies following quantitative and qualitative criteria to assess whether there is significant increase in credit risk or the asset has been a supplies that there is significant increase in credit risk or the asset has been credit impaired.